prokoudine/ardour-tutorial/content/exporting-sessions/exporting-a-range/index.en.md

 ### How to Create a Range Marker and Then Re-select a Range

-Range markers are essentially two location markers the are grouped together to mark the beginning and end of a section on the timeline.
+Range markers are essentially two location markers that are grouped together to mark the beginning and end of a section on the timeline.
 Range markers look like this:

 {{< figure src="en/ardour7-range-markers.png" alt="Range markers" >}}